Menu Close

 We remain Dutch

 Here it is at the bottom of the list, but for most people it will be the deciding factor in smartphone choice: price. iPhones are the most expensive, that’s no secret.
 But with the competition, there are big price differences.
-For example, the Google Pixel phones (Android) are not far away from Apple in terms of price, but the Oneplus 5 and 5T (also Android), for example, are many times cheaper.
+For example, the Google Pixel phones (Android) are not far away from Apple in terms of price, but the Oneplus models (also Android), for example, are many times cheaper.
 Repairing your old phone may be the smartest choice.

 Bonus